scott0002/Celestial-Movement-Simulator/README.md

 How to use?

-1.
-Upper right corner's button can stop or play the animation.
+1.Upper right corner's button can stop or play the animation.

 On its left side, has a text show how many balls you created, more specifically, how many balls in Universe's ArrayList.